niek-sidn/hsm_workshop/Slide11.md

 (--free just means: use first empty slot, so you do not have to look first)

 -------------
 NOTE no keys are in this token yet!
-The token is just the cryptomodule.
+The token is just the cryptomodule, and softhsm2-util is not the tool for creating keys.
 ```bash
 cat /etc/softhsm/softhsm2.conf
 ls -lR /var/lib/softhsm/tokens/